Cette page n'est pas encore disponible en français, sa traduction est en cours.

 Overview

-Next.js is a JavaScript framework created by Vercel that is used to create React.js web pages and Node.js APIs.
-You can integrate Next.js with RUM to monitor your frontend and backend applications for browser-related metrics that you give insight into performance and user behavior.
+Next.js is a JavaScript framework created by Vercel for building React web applications and Node.js APIs.
+This guide shows you how to add Datadog RUM to your Next.js application to monitor frontend performance and user behavior.

-1. Navigate to Digital Experience > Performance Summary.
+1. Go to Digital Experience > Performance Summary.

 "use client";